 China is an enormous country with a similarly-large offering of fantastic and varied destinations.
-There are so many highlights and below I have put together a list of essential places you should add to your China travel itinerary:
+There are so many highlights and so many places you could visit including world famous cities and spectacular off the beaten track tourist sights.
+Adam Day recently visited China and you can check out his list of 8 essential places you should add to your China travel itinerary...

 Hong Kong is another city where words fail to do it justice.
 It is different from other cities in that there are few distinct tourist destinations to pinpoint: the whole city is the attraction!
 However, the Peak on Hong Kong Island is one exception.
 It can be reached by the funicular railway climbing up the mountainside - challenging with a hangover – and, providing the weather is clear, visitors will be greeted with an astounding, panoramic view of the city.

 Elsewhere, Hong Kong offers diversity and a cityscape alike no other: it truly is a magical place.
 Of course, it is also world-renowned for its cuisine, and there is sure to be gastronomic delights to suit all tastes.
 You could spend a year in Hong Kong and not take it all in, but a minimum of a week should be allocated to get just a snippet of this magnificent city.

 The capital of Sichuan province really is an impressive, modern city.
 Tianfu Square lies at its centre, home to an imposing statue of Chairman Mao stood in front of the science and technology museum; good fun on a rainy day.
 The surrounding area is a shopper’s paradise with designer stores lining the streets, giving the sense that you could be stood in the middle of any major, cosmopolitan city in the world.